Many shooters aspire to owning one of these famous English guns

-Your modest bank balance might buy you a used Holland & Holland or budget Purdey shotgun, but it will be old and probably worn out!
+Your modest bank balance might buy you a used Holland & Holland or budget Purdey shotgun, but it will be old and likely to be worn out after years of enthusiastic use.
 You can pick them up at auctions from time to time, but to be honest they are past their prime and won’t do you many favours out in the field, even though you could I suppose say you were the proud owner of a Purdey or Holland & Holland.

 A better idea

-My advice would be to forget this romantic notion.
-It would be much better to look for a gun in good condition by another English gunmaker.
+Owning a celebrated English gun is a romantic notion but it would be much better to look for a gun in good condition by another English gunmaker.

 There are plenty of good examples of used, hand-made English guns on the market at the moment and £2,000 to £3,000 will buy you a sidelock ejector by a good English maker which is in sound condition.